Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 ### <a name="use-powershell-to-apply-a-sensitivity-label-to-multiple-sites"></a>Utiliser PowerShell pour appliquer une étiquette de confidentialité à plusieurs sites

-Vous pouvez utiliser l’applet de commande [Set-SPOSite](/powershell/module/sharepoint-online/set-sposite) et [Set-SPOTenant a](/powershell/module/sharepoint-online/set-spotenant) avec le paramètre *SensitivityLabel* à partir de l’instance en cours de [Microsoft Office SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online) actuel pour appliquer une étiquette de confidentialité à de nombreux sites.Les sites peuvent être n’importe quelle collection de sites Microsoft Office SharePoint Online ou un site OneDrive.
+You can use the [Set-SPOSite](/powershell/module/sharepoint-online/set-sposite) and [Set-SPOTenant](/powershell/module/sharepoint-online/set-spotenant) cmdlet with the *SensitivityLabel* parameter from the current [SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online) to apply a sensitivity label to many sites.
+The sites can be any SharePoint site collection, or a OneDrive site.

 Vérifiez que vous disposez de la version 16.0.19418.12000 ou ultérieure de SharePoint Online Management Shell.